Killer's Kiss

-Killer's Kiss is a 1955 American independently produced crime film noir directed by Stanley Kubrick and written by Kubrick and Howard Sackler.
+Killer's Kiss is a 1955 American independent film noir directed, photographed, edited, and produced by Stanley Kubrick and written by Kubrick and Howard Sackler.
 It is the second feature film directed by Kubrick, following his 1953 debut feature, Fear and Desire.
 The film stars Jamie Smith, Irene Kane, and Frank Silvera.

 The film is about Davey Gordon (Jamie Smith), a 29-year-old middleweight New York boxer at the end of his career, and his relationship with his neighbor, taxi dancer Gloria Price (Irene Kane), and her violent employer Vincent Rapallo (Frank Silvera).

 Plot

 In New York, veteran welterweight boxer Davey Gordon lives in the same building as taxi dancer Gloria Price.
 Their windows face each other, and they steal glances at one another.
-The two leave their building at the same time to report to their jobs-Davey prepares to fight newcomer Kid Rodriguez, and Gloria is picked up by Vinnie Rapallo, her boss.
-Davey's fight with Kid Rodriguez is televised, and Rapallo brings Gloria to his office, both to watch the fight, and to make sexual advances.
-Davey is knocked out, goes home, and takes a phone call from his uncle, who wants Davey to return to the family farm near Seattle.
-Davey is awakened from a dream by Gloria's screaming, and sees that Rapallo is assaulting her.
-Davey runs across the roof of the building to reach Gloria's apartment, finding her unharmed.
+The two leave their building at the same time to report to their jobs: Davey prepares to fight newcomer Kid Rodriguez, and Gloria is picked up by Vinnie Rapallo, her boss at a dance hall.
+Davey's fight with Kid Rodriguez is televised, and Rapallo brings Gloria to his office, both to watch the fight and to make sexual advances.
+After Davey is knocked out, he goes home and takes a phone call from his uncle, who wants Davey to return to the family farm near Seattle.
+Davey falls asleep but is awakened from a nightmare by Gloria's screaming.
+He sees that Rapallo is assaulting her, shouts at Rapallo to scare him off, and runs across the roof of the building to reach Gloria's apartment, finding her unharmed.

 The next morning, Davey and Gloria share breakfast.
 Gloria describes her family history: her older sister Iris was an accomplished ballerina, and their mother died while giving birth to Gloria.
-Gloria's father favored Iris, and Gloria resented Iris.
+Gloria's father favored Iris and Gloria resented her.
 Shortly after their father's death, Iris committed suicide.
-Davey and Gloria fall for each other, arrange to go to Seattle, and also to collect their final payments at Gloria's dance hall.
+Davey and Gloria fall for each other and arrange to go to Seattle together after collecting their final payments.